lydiaYchen/GAI/README.md

 ##  <a name='Coursedescription'></a>Course description

-Machine learning systems are often conventionally designed for centralized processing in that they first collect data from distributed sources and then execute algorithms on a single server.
-Due to the limited scalability of processing large amount of data and the long latency delay, there is a strong demand for a paradigm shift to distributed or decentralized ML systems which execute ML algorithms on multiple and in some cases even geographically dispersed nodes.
+Generative artifical intelligence is ubqitious in our daily life.
+Examples include image synthesis, image styling, text to image synthesizing, voice to text trasnplation, text translation, and question and answering.

-The aim of this seminar course is to let students learn how to design and build distributed ML systems via paper reading, presentation, and discussion; We provide a broad overview on the design of the state-of-the-art distributed ML systems, with a strong focus on the scalability, resource efficiency, data requirements, and robustness of the solutions.
-We will present an array of methodologies and techniques that can efficiently scale ML analysis to a large number of distributed nodes against all operation conditions, e.g., system failures and malicious attacks.
-The specific course topics are listed below.
+The aim of this seminar course is to let students learn the principles and models of generative AI via paper reading, presentation, and discussion.
+We provide a broad overview on the design of the state-of-the-art generative models, spanning from generative adversarial networks, diffusion models and generative pre-trained transformers (GPT).
+We will present an array of methodologies and techniques that can efficiently and effectively train generative models against all operational conditions.

 The course materials will be based on a mixture of classic and recently published papers.
-The first 3-4 lectures, the basic concept of distributed machine learning will be covered, followed by three weeks of self-study time, and then student presentations will be given.
+The first 4 lectures, the basic concept of distributed machine learning will be covered, followed by presentations from my PhD students and the students taking this course.